Medical news July 19: How dangerous is aortic dissection?

 The first phase of the Vitamin A supplementation campaign and Micronutrient Day activities in the city such as weighing and measuring the nutritional status of children under 5 years old were organized in early June.
 The whole city has 1,665 drinking points and 379,495/379,904 children aged 6-35 months have been given high-dose Vitamin A supplements, reaching a rate of 99.89%.

-Regarding weighing and measuring the rate of malnourished children, 591,211 children under 5 years old were weighed and measured, reaching a rate of 95.07%.
-The result was that the rate of underweight malnutrition was 6.6% and stunting was 9.8%, meeting the city's assigned target.
+Regarding weighing and measuring the rate of malnourished children, 591,211 children under 5 years old were weighed and measured, reaching 95.07%.
+The result is that the rate of underweight malnutrition is 6.6% and stunting is 9.8%, meeting the city's assigned target.

 Intervention activities to reduce the rate of malnutrition in children under 5 years old will continue to be implemented by the health sector in the coming time, which is to investigate and assess the nutritional status of children under 5 years old and mothers with children under 5 years old in 60 clusters in the city.

 It is known that overweight and obesity cause many negative consequences for children's health, affecting their physical and intellectual development, increasing the risk of non-communicable diseases in adulthood.
-Overweight and obese children not only make them feel inferior and self-conscious, but also create great pressure on their parents, who are the direct caregivers.
+Overweight and obese children not only make them self-conscious and inferior, but also create great pressure on their parents, who are the direct caregivers.
 There are children who are overweight and obese and become withdrawn and depressed.

 The results of a survey of 5,028 students at 75 schools in Hanoi, Ho Chi Minh City, Thai Nguyen, Nghe An, and Soc Trang showed that the rate of overweight and obesity among primary school students in both rural and urban areas was 29%; the rate of overweight and obesity among students in urban areas was higher than that in rural areas (41.9% and 17.8%).